-Full TitleNon-Comparative, Two-Cohort, Single Arm, Open-Label, Phase 2 Study of Nivolumab (BMS-936558) in Classical Hodgkin Lymphoma (cHL) Subjects after Failure of Autologous Stem Cell Transplant (ASCT)
+Full TitleNon-Comparative, Multi-Cohort, Single Arm, Open-Label, Phase 2 Study of Nivolumab (BMS-936558) in Classical Hodgkin Lymphoma (cHL) Subjects after Failure of Autologous Stem Cell Transplant (ASCT)

 In this study, researchers are evaluating the safety and effectiveness of nivolumab in patients with classical Hodgkin lymphoma that has returned after autologous stem cell transplantation (ASCT).
 Nivolumab boosts the body’s immune system by targeting a protein on cells called PD-1.
 PD-1 normally maintains the balance of the immune system by shutting it down at the right time.